How Alex Turner (and Stanley Kubrick) predicted the "space hotel"

 Alex Turner’s imagination was kick started by wondering who would be on reception.

-“First of all, there was a bloke with a phone and he says ‘Mark speaking’ and I’m like, where is he?,” Turner explained to Radio X recently.
+“First of all, there was a bloke with a phone and he says ‘Mark speaking’ and I’m like, where is he?,” Turner explained to Radio X in 2018.
 “I decided that he was there [at the Tranquility Base].
 It happened backwards like that.”

 He told Radio X’s John Kennedy: “I’ve got some cups that are Apollo mission cups and the word tranquility is in reference to the site of the first moon landing, folks.